|

 of light

-Nirvana's sea drinks samsara's solution
+Nirvana's sea drinks samsara's solutioncrystal clear

 Votive perfection of form implicit